duymai85/CECS450-project/Project_Report.md

 # Project report in IEEE format
-Global warming been a main controveral for the last decade.
+Global warming been a main controversial for the last decade.